Dr. med. Uwe Auf der Strasse

 The Update July 2020 deals with chlamydial infections.
 These can be responsible for some specific symptoms, but they can also cause a disease that resembles in some aspects the symptoms of a chronic active toxoplasmosis.
 Therefore chlamydial infections should be taken in account when the differential diagnosis is performed.
 Fortunately, the usual antibody assays are much more reliable in detecting chlamydia than in detecting toxoplasma.
 A checklist with typical symptoms of chlamydia can be downloaded free of charge.

-A big step forward in 2021 would be if I finally succeeded in convincing a university to perform a clinical study on chronic active Toxoplasmosis - I have been trying to achieve this for five years now.
+A big step forward in 2022 would be if I finally succeeded in convincing a university to perform a clinical study on chronic active Toxoplasmosis - I have been trying to achieve this for six years now.
 This seemed to come into reach in August 2020, when the Stanley Medical Research Institute granted me funding to support a clinical study.
 I am very thankful for this backing, but there is still no medical department that would be interested.
 Sadly the traditional point of view, that Toxoplasma would be more or less harmless except in immunocompromised persons, still prevails.